ttlj/snowflake/README.md

-Sonyflake
+SnowFlake
 =========

-Sonyflake is a distributed unique ID generator inspired by [Twitter's Snowflake](https://blog.twitter.com/2010/announcing-snowflake).
+SnowFlake is a distributed unique ID generator inspired by [Twitter's Snowflake](https://blog.twitter.com/2010/announcing-snowflake).

+## Packages

+- snowflake: ID generator
+- restful: exposes the ID generator as RESTful service
+- kflake: main package using `restful`

+## Composition

-A Sonyflake ID is composed of
+An ID is composed of:

     - bits for time in units of 1 msec (default: 39)
     - bits for a machine id (default: 16)
     - bits for a sequence number (default: 8)

-Characteristics:
+However, using the `MaskConfig` structure you can tune the structure of the created Id's to your own needs.
+For example, using 42 bits for the timestamp (≈139 years), 5 bits for the generator-id and 16 bits for the sequence will generate 65536 id's per millisecond per generator; or over 2 million is'd per millisecond when distributed over 32 workers.

+Note: The default `MaskConfig` was choosen

+### Characteristics

     - low-latency uncoordinated,
     - (roughly) time ordered,